abhishek-kumar-code/Redfish_Public/Specification.md

 ### Common Redfish Resource Properties

-This section contains a set of common properties across all Redfish resources.
-The property names in this section shall not be used for any other purpose, even if they are not implemented in a particular resource.
+This clause contains a set of common properties across all Redfish resources.
+The property names in this clause shall not be used for any other purpose, even if they are not implemented in a particular resource.

 Common properties are defined in the base Resource Redfish Schema.
 For OData Schema Representations, this is in Resource_v1.xml and for JSON Schema Representations, this is in Resource.v1_0_0.json.